 Fine: This will produce a much smoother taste, but it also filters more of those tasty oils because it’s finely grounded and not coarse like medium-fine grounds.
 Finely grounded coffee beans are best for brewing with an automatic drip machine or using paper filters in your French press, as they need less time per cup than other types of coffee makers.* Your Automatic Drip Machine can use this type easily without causing clogging issues!*

 Extra Fine: These grounds are the finest on our list.
-They produce a smooth taste with very little oil content but still delivers that rich flavor we all love!* The best thing about these beans is they don’t clog up automatic drippers because there are no larger pieces… so go ahead and brew away without worry!* Paper Filters work great too when brewing french presses!!
+They produce a smooth taste with very little oil content but still deliver that rich flavor we all love!* The best thing about these beans is they don’t clog up automatic drippers because there are no larger pieces… so go ahead and brew away without worry!* Paper Filters work great too when brewing french presses!!

 Tips On Storing Your Beans At Home So That They Stay Fresh Longer.

 Don’t store your beans in the freezer!
 This will make them taste icky and bland.
-Instead, keep it stored at room temperature or below for up to a week; then, you’ll have to throw them out if they go bad. * The best way is by using an airtight container that seals tightly, like Tupperware with a lid.* Do not use plastic bags as this can allow moisture into the package, which will ruin your beans’ flavor within minutes being opened.
+Instead, keep it stored at room temperature or below for up to a week; then, you’ll have to throw them out if they go bad. * The best way is by using an airtight container that seals tightly, like Tupperware with a lid.* Do not use plastic bags as this can allow moisture into the package, which will ruin your beans’ flavor within minutes of being opened.

 * You should also note how much coffee you are storing so that there’s plenty on hand! 🙂